-Feline Enteritis – Related to parvovirus of dogs, causes acute vomiting and diarrhoea – frequently fatal.
+Feline Enteritis – Part of the F 3 Vac.
+Related to parvovirus of dogs, causes acute vomiting and diarrhoea – frequently fatal.
 Less common today thanks to vaccination.
 Vaccination normally pre-requisite for boarding..

-Cat Flu – Including Feline Herpes and Calicivirus.
-The most common contagious disease of cats.
+Cat Flu – Part of the F3 vac .
+Includes Feline Herpes and Calicivirus.
+The most common respiratory contagious disease of cats.
 Affected cats may develop permanent sinus like symptoms and/or mouth and eye ulcers.
-Vaccination is pre-requisite for cattery boarding.
+Vaccination is a pre-requisite for cattery boarding.

 Feline Chlamydia – Generally shows as chronic conjunctivitis or milder respiratory signs.
 More common within cattery or breeding establishments.

 Feline Leukaemia – Less common in Australia but attacks the immune system and may cause tumours in later life.
 More common in densely populated areas and cities.
 Spread by saliva (licking, biting ) or via the womb.
 Cats generally infected and most vulnerable during the first year of life.
 Vaccination is not 100% reliable and not widely adapted in Australia